Yangon Bus Service: Implementation

 Prior to the citywide overhaul of the bus network, small-scale reforms had already been made to improve the city's bus network.
 This included the implementation of Yangon's first bus rapid transit system, the Yangon BRT, in February 2016 operated by Yangon Bus Public Company Limited.
-Despite the BRT system serving only two lines, it has seen considerable success, gaining popularity among commuters for operating an all air-conditioned fleet of buses, as well as introducing the first e-payment system for buses in Myanmar.
+Beginning in January 2020, passengers can either pay with cash or smart cards.

 The new bus network has reduced the old network's 300 lines to 100.
+However, some of the buses which have same line number but slightly different routes are separated into different lines.
+Now, they are numbered around 130.

 YBS will be installing the Yangon Payment Service card system in 4,000 buses in 2019.
 Asia Starmar Transport Intelligence Co., won the tender to install the card payment system.

 Criticism

 Yangon Bus Service amid criticism of being ill-equipped to serve commuters, shortage of buses, misconduct of bus staff and constant violation of traffic rules.
 On 7 April 2017, lawmakers from Yangon Region Parliament called for a transparent review of the YBS.